RedhawkSDR/assets/sdr/components/agc/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.agc`.
+Contains the source and build script for the REDHAWK `rh.agc` component.
 This component provides automatic gain control to normalize power levels for real or complex signals.